 Software Engineering Security Process

 Security is continuously improved and tested throughout the Jive product lifecycle.
 All new feature designs are audited for high-level security considerations, and feature implementations are checked for security flaws throughout development.
 Existing features are audited for security vulnerability regressions, and application-wide audits are performed to ensure that feature integration is secure.
 Third-party components used by Jive are researched and monitored carefully for vulnerabilities.
-Jive has a security QA team focused on security testing, using both manual and automated testing.
+Jive has a security team focused on application security testing, using both manual and automated methodologies.

-QA Security Process
+Application Security Process

 Security Assessment Policy